Nonmonotonic quantum phase gathering in curved spintronic circuits: Results

-We further notice in Fig. \ref{fig-2} that spin phases in polygons mimic the behavior observed in rings in the regime of weak Rashba SOC strengths $k_{\text R}P \ll N$, namely, far from first degeneracy point.
-Deep in that weak-field limit, Rashba polygons and rings become practically indistinguishable from the point of view of the gathered spin phases.
+Moreover, a closer look at Fig. \ref{fig-2} actually shows that in the regime of weak Rashba SOC strengths $k_{\text R}P \ll N\pi$ (namely, far from first degeneracy point and equivalent to $L \ll \lambda_{\text R}$) the spin phases in any polygon mimic the response observed in rings.
+Deep in that weak-field limit, Rashba polygons and rings look very similar from the point of view of the gathered spin phases.
+See Appendix \ref{appendix-1} for a discussion.

+All these aspects are addressed analytically in Appendix \ref{appendix-2} for the particular case of Rashba squares.

+We further notice that recent magnetotransport experiments\cite{WSRBFN19} in Rashba squares with $P \approx 2.8 \mu m$ demonstrate that Rashba SOC strengths can be electrically tuned in a window $4\pi \le k_{\text R}P \le 6\pi$, a vicinity of the first degeneracy point where the polygonal shape manifests optimally.